vcwild/feminist-api/README.md

 Please, follow the instructions below if you intend to develop for this application.

-For the development server, run the following instructions:
+- Go to the root of your git clone

 - Run `make` to build the server

-- Temporarily update your path to include the current program build.
+- **IMPORTANT:** temporarily update your path to include the current program build.

 ```sh
 export PATH=$PATH:$(pwd)